 Top

-The desert of Atacama is located in theAntofagastato the north of the Chilenear the border with southern Bolivia and northwest Argentina.
+The Atacama Desert is located in theAntofagastato the north of the Chilenear the border with southern Bolivia and northwest Argentina.
 It is the second driest area in the world, after the dry valleys of Antarctica.
 The average altitude is 2,000 m above sea level.
 It can even reach 6,000 m on the roof of the volcanoes Andean.

 The climate of the world's driest desert